-Stroop task.
-The version of the Stroop task was identical to that used by Raz and colleagues apart from the time between trials.
-The present experiment utilized a response-stimulus interval of 500ms because it has been shown that effects of the word blindness post-hypnotic suggestion are more likely at this interval (Parris et al., 2012).
+The version of the Stroop task was identical to that used by Raz et al. apart from the time between trials.
+The present experiment utilized a response-stimulus interval of 500 ms because it has been shown that effects of the word blindness post-hypnotic suggestion are more likely at this interval (Parris et al., 2012).
 The incongruent stimuli consisted of the words RED, BLUE, YELLOW or GREEN presented equally often in any of the three non-matching colours (e.g. The word RED was presented in blue, yellow or green).
 The congruent stimuli consisted of the words RED, BLUE, YELLOW or GREEN presented in red, blue yellow and green, respectively.
 The neutral stimuli were matched to the colour word stimuli for word length and frequency and consisted of the words LOT, SHIP, KNIFE and FLOWER presented in any one of the four colours.
-All characters were displayed in upper-case font against a white background, and the stimuli subtended visual angles of 0.5(degrees) vertically, and 1.3(degrees) to 1.9(degrees) horizontally (depending on word length).
-Red, blue, yellow and green colour patches were placed on the "V", "B".
-"N" and "M" keys, respectively and participants were asked to use the index and middle fingers from each hand to respond.
+All characters were displayed in upper-case font against a white background, and the stimuli subtended visual angles of $0.5^{\circ}$ vertically, and $1.3-1.9^{\circ}$ horizontally (depending on word length).
+Red, blue, yellow and green colour patches were placed on the 'V', 'B', 'N' and 'M' keys, respectively, and participants were asked to use the index and middle fingers from each hand to respond.